03.09.2025

 Navigating the energy transition in the Mediterranean Region: Contribution to the New Pact for the Mediterranean

-The event will feature:
+The event featured:

 • The official presentation of MEP 2025, the most comprehensive energy outlook for the Mediterranean region to date.